 On a boat tour, you can see Las Coloradas from the waters of the Ria Lagartos Biosphere Preserve.
 We saw some flamingos in the distance and I collected feathers for a photo.
 But the best views of the water are from the other side, by the salt extraction plant.

-If you drive or take a taxi to Las Coloradas, you’ll follow a road that stretches along the northern Yucatán coastline.
+From Rio Lagartos, you’ll follow the same highway from Valladolid (Mexico 295) that continues on to Las Coloradas.
+This road stretches along the northern Yucatán coastline.
 I took a quick peek at the beaches, and they looked deserted and pristine.
 I’ll definitely be spending some time there on my next trip!

 Follow this the road until you pass the salt extraction plant.
 Then you’ll start to see the salt ponds.
 Keep driving until you see a small town up ahead and signs for the protected area.
 A wide turn-off on the right allows you to drive between the bright pink lakes and get close to the water.